rishabkolan/Predicting-the-amount-of-time-a-UFC-fight-lasts/README.md

-# 🥋 Predicting the amount of time a UFC fight lasts
+# 🥋 UFC Fight Duration Prediction

 This project predicts the amount of time a UFC fight lasts.
 This will be done using machine learning techniques.
 Libraries such as NumPy, Pandas, Matplotlib, and Scikit-learn will be utilized.